KQM-git/TCL/docs/enemy-data/bosses/overworld-bosses/hypostases/hypostases.md

 * Dives into the ground before transforming into a single large cube while calling rolling waves from the edges of the arena to roll in towards it, before causing a large splash at the end.
 * Creates a summoning circle and spins a ring of water around before covering itself in a bubble and then going vulnerable in the circle.
   * While in this state it will cause dolphins to emerge from the ground all around.
-* Transforms into a ray and slaps the ground releasing bursts of water in a line ahead.
+* Transforms into a ray and slaps the ground releasing Bursts of water in a line ahead.
 * When HP is low (approx. 5%), dives into the ground to warp to the center of the arena and summon three large 'Water Droplets' which will slowly head towards the boss.
 If the droplets are not defeated in time, they will touch the boss and heal it.
   * Droplets that are defeated will not reappear the next time the boss uses this ability.
   * The boss can't be killed without resolving this attack first.